Travel Has No Downside

 We nearly all collided but in dodge-em car style, we swerved around each other and drove up and down the garden lanes, chasing each other!

-My husband was holding the steering wheel and looking to see who he could outrace in that garden.
+My husband was clutching the steering wheel and looking to see who he could outrace in that garden.

 I had tears running down my face and I couldn’t speak.